Publishing via HTTP

 exit 1

-Next Steps¶
+Next Steps

-- Python Publishing - Use Python SDK
+- Python Publishing - Publish with Python (requests)

 - JavaScript Publishing - Publish from Node.js or browser